Body Piercing Cost

 What should you avoid?

-• Do not use alcohol, oxygenated water, Betadine, because it dries the skin hindering the healing.
+• Do not use alcohol, oxygenated water, or Betadine, because it dries the skin hindering the healing.

-• Do not apply unguents containing Bacitracin, Neosporin, or antibiotic unguent, because it blocks the wound oxygenation and forms a sticky residue which can cause complications, that are not in the benefit of the piercing healing.
+• Do not apply unguents containing Bacitracin, Neosporin, or antibiotic unguent, because they block the wound oxygenation and form a sticky residue which can cause complications, that are not in the benefit of the piercing healing.

 • Do not wash excessively, do not use too many products, choose just one.

-• Avoid oral contact, bumps, and contact with other person’s fluids.
+• Avoid oral contact, bumps, and contact with other people’s fluids.

 • Do not use bandages and plaster because it stops the oxygenation and causes irritation.